-Shock image threshold falls under internet pressure
+Shock image threshold falls under Internet pressure

 Showing images of a person in the throes of death used to be a newsroom taboo, but even this is now giving way under the pressure of instant internet publishing and -- thanks to camera phones -- the increasing availability of strong news footage.

-"Over the past 10 years, whatever your society's standards were, they're notching toward more gruesome images," said Kelly McBride, ethics expert at the Poynter Institute journalism training center in St Petersburg, Florida.
+"Over the past 10 years, whatever your society's standards were, they're notching towards more gruesome images," said Kelly McBride, ethics expert at the Poynter Institute journalism training centre in St Petersburg, Florida.

-In many cases, she said, news organizations now deal mostly with the question of how to publish a graphic but newsworthy picture rather than whether they should run it at all.
+In many cases, she said, news organisations now deal mostly with the question of how to publish a graphic but newsworthy picture rather than whether they should run it at all.

 "News editors are very aware that these images are available anyway," said Ivor Gaber, professor of political journalism at City University in London.